sts10/sts10.github.io/_posts/2018-05-04-compound-passphrase-list-safety-checker.markdown

 Again, with emphasis: 1Password's software, as far as I know, does NOT allow users to generate random passphrases without punctuation or spaces between words.
 Users must choose to separate words with a period, hyphen, space, comma, or underscore.
 So these findings do NOT constitute a security issue with 1Password.

+## Back to my Hypothesis

+Now the question is: If take the 1Password list and remove all words that are exact prefixes of other words on the list, how many words would remain?
+To answer this question, I wrote [a separate Rust script](https://github.com/sts10/prefix-safety-checker) that did simply this.
+Fascinatingly, [the "no-prefix" 1Password list](https://github.com/sts10/prefix-safety-checker/blob/master/word_lists/agile_words.txt.no-prefix) has just 15,190 words.
+Each word from this list adds 13.89 bits of entropy.

 ## How Often Are Non-Safe Passphrases Generated

 As I [note in the tool's README](https://github.com/sts10/compound-passphrase-list-safety-checker#realistically-what-are-the-odds-of-either-a-compounding-or-a-problematic-overlap-occurring-in-a-randomly-generated-passphrase), I don't really know.
 I'm just not that strong at probability math.
 I appreciate any insight on this -- and I'd be curious what an "acceptable" probability would be, if any.